 Howard Griffin looks beyond the well-trodden paths of London and New York to exhibit artists from across the globe.
-Among these are Mehdi Ghadyanloo, a young Iranian artist who spent the length of the Iraq-Iran war living on a farm.
-His work examines ideas around utopian visions through paintings of desolate landscapes and his public art is well-recognised in Tehran, where he painted over 100 murals over the course of seven years.
+Among these are famed French street artist Thierry Noir, the muralist Phlegm and Mehdi Ghadyanloo, a young Iranian artist who spent the length of the Iraq-Iran war living on a farm.
+Ghadyanloo’s paintings of desolate landscapes examine ideas around utopian visions, and his public art is well recognised in Tehran, where he painted over 100 murals over the course of seven years.

-Based in Stoke Newington, East London’s Hang-Up boasts an impressive list of contemporary artists including Damien Hirst, Tracey Eminent and Harland Miller, alongside individuals who straddle the line between the worlds of ‘fine’ and ‘urban’ art, such as KAWS and Keith Haring.
-The gallery also prides itself on its extensive Banksy print holdings, and features a ‘Banksy bunker’ in the building’s basement.
-The ever-changing exhibition programme is also plays host to up-and-coming talent, which makes it a perfect place to discover new artists.
+Based in Stoke Newington, East London’s Hang-Up Gallery boasts an impressive list of artists including KAWS, The Connor Brothers, Harland Miller, Johnathan Reiner and Swoon.
+The gallery also prides itself on its extensive Banksy print holdings and features a ‘Banksy bunker’ in the building’s basement.
+The ever-changing exhibition programme also showcases up-and-coming talent, which makes it a perfect place to discover new artists.

 Founded by the graffiti artist who shares its name, Pure Evil was born out of a successful temporary exhibition in 2006.
 Far from being a traditional white cube, this gallery has expanded into the clothing market and encompasses a second ‘department store’ space on the same Shoreditch street.
 The brand has gone even further in recent years, producing its own music and monthly radio show.
-In the original space expect to find the bright, neon paintings and stencils that made the artist famous, as well as works by other urban artists such as Patrice Gand and Cartooneros.
+In the original space expect to find the bright, neon paintings and stencils that made the artist famous, as well as works by other urban artists such as Eine, Roa and Barry McGee.